-As temperatures increase, the amount of energy available to fuel these storms will increase as temperature and low-level moisture increase.
-Even though shear will likely decrease as the temperature gradient from the poles to the equator weakens, the increase in CAPE outweighs any decrease in low level shear.
+Climate model simulations imply different prospects going forward.
+As temperatures increase, the amount of energy available to fuel these storms is simulated to increase as temperature and low-level moisture increase.
+The Even though shear will likely decrease as the temperature gradient from the poles to the equator weakens, the increase in instability is projected to overwhelm any decrease in low level shear.
 This results in an overall increase in the number of days capable of producing severe thunderstorms.